-In a cluster environment, the POST_D phase is run only once for the whole cluster.
-If you must run member-specific operations when your subset is deleted, include code in your SCP that performs the operation on all cluster members in the C DELETE phase.
+In a cluster environment, the $POST_D$ phase is run only once for the whole cluster.
+If you must run member-specific operations when your subset is deleted, include the code in the C DELETE phase.

 The SCP always should return a zero exit status in the POST_D phase.
 A nonzero return status tells the setld utility not to delete the software, but the subset already has been removed.
 This causes cluster corruption.